Capsicum: Cuisine

 After being introduced by the Portuguese, chile peppers saw widespread adoption throughout South, Southeast, and East Asia, especially in India, Thailand, Vietnam, China, and Korea.
 Several new cultivars were developed in these countries, and their use in combination with (or as a substitute for) existing 'hot' culinary spices such as black pepper and Sichuan pepper spread rapidly, giving rise to the modern forms a number of staple dishes such as Channa masala, Tom yum, Laziji, and Kimchi.
-This would in turn influence Anglo-Indian and American Chinese cuisine, most notably with the development of British and American forms of curry powder (based on Indian spice preparations such as Garam masala), and dishes such as General Tso's Chicken and Chicken Tikka Masala.
+This in turn influenced Anglo-Indian and American Chinese cuisine, most notably with the development of British and American forms of curry powder (based on Indian spice preparations such as garam masala), and dishes such as General Tso's chicken and chicken tikka masala.

 According to Richard Pankhurst, C. frutescens (known as barbaré) was so important to the national cuisine of Ethiopia, at least as early as the 19th century, "that it was cultivated extensively in the warmer areas wherever the soil was suitable."
 Although it was grown in every province, barbaré was especially extensive in Yejju, "which supplied much of Showa, as well as other neighbouring provinces."
 He mentions the upper Golima River valley as being almost entirely devoted to the cultivation of this plant, where it was harvested year-round.

 In 2005, a poll of 2,000 people revealed the capsicum to be Britain's fourth-favourite culinary vegetable.

-In Hungary, sweet yellow capsicum – along with tomatoes – are the main ingredient of lecsó.
+In Hungary, sweet yellow capsicum – along with tomatoes – is the main ingredient of lecsó.

 In Bulgaria, South Serbia, and North Macedonia, capsicum are very popular, too.
 They can be eaten in salads, like shopska salata; fried and then covered with a dip of tomato paste, onions, garlic, and parsley; or stuffed with a variety of products, such as minced meat and rice, beans, or cottage cheese and eggs.
-Capsicum are also the main ingredient in the traditional tomato and capsicum dip lyutenitsa and ajvar.
+Capsicum are the main ingredient in the traditional tomato and capsicum dip lyutenitsa and ajvar.
 They are in the base of different kinds of pickled vegetables dishes, turshiya.

 Capsicum is also used widely in Italian cuisine, and the hot species are used all around the southern part of Italy as a common spice (sometimes served with olive oil).
 Capsicums are used in many dishes; they can be cooked by themselves in a variety of ways (roasted, fried, deep-fried) and are a fundamental ingredient for some delicatessen specialities, such as nduja.

 Capsicums are also used extensively in Sri Lanka cuisine as side dishes.

 The Maya and Aztec people of Mesoamerica used Capsicum fruit in cocoa drinks as a flavouring.

-In New Mexico, there is a capsicum annuum cultivar group called the New Mexico chile which is a mainstay of the state's New Mexican cuisine.
+In New Mexico, there is a Capsicum annuum cultivar group called the New Mexico chile which is a mainstay of the state's New Mexican cuisine.